top of page

 Mr. Witsch is a veteran teacher of video production and media arts.
 He currently serves as Secretary of the LMC Media Board of Directors and is an active producer and interviewer.

 Between 1972-2002 he developed the video program & directed the Television Center at Mamaroneck High School.
 He also taught at New York University, Mercy College, Columbia University Teachers College, and Iona College.
-He just concluded a long term as co-President of the New York State Media Arts Teachers Association and has served on several boards of educational non-profits as well as local municipal and community organizations.
+He was a long term as co-President of the New York State Media Arts Teachers Association and has served on several boards of educational non-profits as well as local municipal and community organizations.

 Mr. Witsch has authored articles for “Media & Methods” magazine, and his accomplishments at Mamaroneck H.S. are subjects in two books: The Student Journalist by Carl R. Levine (Richards Rosen Press, NY, 1982) and The Children of Telstar by Kate Moody, Ed.D.
 (Center for Understanding Media and Vantage Press, NY, 1999).